-For 92.3% of American households, cashing a check is often (but not always) as simple as going down to their bank and spending a few minutes conversing with their friendly neighborhood teller – or, these days, even just snapping a photo of the check with their phone.
-For the remaining 7.7%, in what the FDIC terms “unbanked” households, converting that piece of paper into spendable cash is a bit more complicated — and expensive.
+For the vast majority of American households, cashing a check is often (but not always) as simple as going down to their bank and spending a few minutes conversing with their friendly neighborhood teller – or, these days, even just snapping a photo of the check with their phone.
+For those in what the FDIC terms “unbanked” households, however, converting that piece of paper into spendable cash may be a bit more complicated and expensive.

 Check cashing services typically come with a fee, and that fee can be quite pricey, depending on the company.
 Any amount of money paid is obviously less money in your wallet.